That’s an unwieldy title but it’s because of his last name and not at all that I just like the word conundrum.

 But I’m self publishing which means – I am the studio.
 And I want to clean things up and slim the story down and focus on the best, most vibrant parts.
 Some scenes seem really easy to cut until I run into the line… the section… the Gore Verbinski piece that makes that scene necessary.
 It’s infuriating.
 Cutting a scene is easy.
 Writing a new scene is more manageable with each draft.
 Taking information from one scene and weaving it seamlessly into another or constructing a new scene around old information or trying to work with the pieces you have and need but not in any form you had them before – that’s tough.

 So, as much as I appreciate Gore’s theory, I love it a little less now.
 Or maybe, I love it for movies and only like it when I’m writing and not so much when I’m editing.
 And, if we’re being honest, as much as it’s a really good theory (and probably could be properly employed by a talented director working in tandem with a talented producer) it hasn’t served Gore that well either.
 I mean, The Mexican is kind of a wandering plot mess.
-And Pirates 2 and 3… love them but they could have survived the loss of more than a few scenes Gore loved (cannibals and multiple Jacks for starters).
+And Pirates of the Caribbean: Dead Man’s Chest and Pirates of the Caribbean: At World’s End… love them but they could have survived the loss of more than a few scenes Gore loved (cannibals and multiple Jacks for starters).

 Which is why I think editors and producers are such a great part of the creative process.
 They help the writers and directors keep the parts they love (unlike the heartless studio).
 But they also show you when you need to let go of the things you love for the sake of the story.